 Let us look closer at the possible pros and cons of remote/mixed IT teams in the healthcare industry.

 The benefits of working with IT outsourcing are obvious:

-· Lower costs without compromising quality of business.
+· Lower costs without compromising the quality of the business.
 The biggest advantage of outsourcing healthcare services is the reduced costs in healthcare operations.
-The savings are based on low cost of outsourced manpower and infrastructure.
+The savings are based on the low cost of outsourced manpower and infrastructure.
 Analysts suppose that healthcare outsourcing can result in 30-60% cost reductions.

 · Avoiding critical mistakes due to human error.
 These include mistakes due to outdated billing or information tracking systems.